theCodingFarmer/Heirloom/content/sections/cards/cards.md

 ---
 cards:
-  - label: Markdown
+  - label: Only Heirloom Varieties
-    icon: markdown
+    icon: undefined
     prefix: fab
-    description: All posts, projects and sections are editable via Markdown files.
+    description: Our seeds have a history, chosen for generations for their beauty, flavor, and natural pest and disease resistance.
-  - label: Customizable
+  - label: No Soy, No GMO Feed
-    icon: palette
+    icon: undefined
     prefix: fas
-    description: All theme colors and further properties are adjustable via Css Variables.
+    description: Our chickens love their high-quality feed!
+It includes flax, whole grains and seeds, but no soy and no GMO grains.
-  - label: Configurable
+  - label: Animals Rasied Outdoors
-    icon: cogs
+    icon: undefined
     prefix: fas
-    description: Navigation and Social links can be easily adjusted via config objects.
+    description: Fresh air and sunshine for everyone at our farm!
-  - label: Projects
+  - label: No Antibiotics or Hormones
-    icon: terminal
+    icon: undefined
     prefix: fas
-    description: Display your most important projects in a dedicated section or list them on the projects sub page.
+    description: Clean meat and eggs, just like the old days.
-  - label: Components
+  - label: Building Soil Health
-    icon: react
+    icon: undefined
     prefix: fab
-    description: Plenty of reusable components, mixins and with Emotion styled components are waiting for you.
+    description: We do all we can to make nutrients available to the crops by adding probiotics for the beneficial soil microbes and by keeping tilling to a minimum.
-  - label: Integrated Blog
+  - label: Row Covers
-    icon: feather-alt
+    icon: undefined
     prefix: fas
-    description: Everything you need to start your integrated blog is already in place.
-Just start writing!
+    description: Covering crops at critical times helps keep pests away without using chemicals.
+  - label: Beneficial Insects
+    icon: undefined
+    prefix: fas
+    description: We create and maintain habitat for predatory insect helpers.
+  - label: Chemical-Free
+    icon: undefined
+    prefix: fas
+    description: No conventional pesticides or chemical fertilizers.
 ---

-This Card-Grid component allows you to display predefined cards.
-You could use it like us and display features with it or you could also use it to display the services you provide for your customer.
-Go ahead and adjust the component to your own needs.
+You want healthy, wholesome food for your family.
+So do we.